RTEMS/rtems-docs/posix_users/message_passing.rst

 already exists, mq_open opens it, if the message queue does not exist, mq_open creates it.
 Message queues can have multiple senders and receivers.
 If mq_open is successful, the function returns a message queue descriptor.
-Otherwise, the function returns a -1 and sets ’errno’ to indicate the error.
+Otherwise, the function returns a -1 and sets 'errno' to indicate the error.

 The name of the message queue is used as an argument.
 For the best of